 By enlisting on both experience and passion, thought leaders look for unique perspectives with which to view these topics.
 Although uniqueness is important in thought leadership, what is even higher on the priority list is having the best answer, because ultimately thought leadership is a method of informing.

 2. What is meant by thought leadership?
 Education

 It is a means of educating and sharing knowledge.
 This commensal relationship, in which the audience benefits at no cost to themselves, builds trust between them and the thought leader.
-It should be avoided as a means of self-promotion.
-Not only will this lose the audience’s interest, but also the trust that was built.
+You should avoid using it purely for self-promotion.
+This approach will not only lose the audience’s interest but also erode the trust you’ve built.